YashxD/ece143_project/README.md

 - **analysis.ipynb**: This jupyter notebook contains the code we used to analyse the dataset and generate relevant presentation graphs.

-- **analysis.ipynb**: This jupyter notebook contains the code we used to analyse the dataset and generate relevant presentation graphs for the weather data.
+- **weather_analysis.ipynb**: This jupyter notebook contains the code we used to analyse the dataset and generate relevant presentation graphs for the weather data.

 - **/PDFExtraction**: This folder contains the scripts for extracting data from the PDF files in **/Resources**.
 The extracted data is stored in a CSV file.
 This process only needs to be run once to populate the dataset.